 - It respects the privacy of users so that only the sequence that follows the Wake-Up Word is recorded.
-This one corresponds to the intention, and it is then legitimate that it is recorded.
+This one corresponds to the intention, and it is then legitimate that the system records it.

 - It optimizes system consumption and performance as constant recording and analysis of audio files is a very heavy task if performed continuously.

-Now that you have understood, or at least remembered, what the Wake Word meaning is, we can get to the heart of the matter: knowing what makes a good one.
+Now that the meaning of Wake Word is clear, let’s dive into the topic: knowing what makes a good one.
 Indeed, under its rather simplistic appearance and more of a brand image issue at first glance, it is a real puzzle to find THE right word.